15-259/659 Probability and Computing (SPRING 2019), 12 Units

 You will turn in homework on Gradescope , which will also track your grades.
 The gradescope course signup code is M3Y2V7 .

-I love to teach, and they expect your full participation.
+I love to teach, and I expect your full participation.
 Classes will be interactive!

 No cell phones in class.
-Laptops are only permitted for taking notes.
+Laptops are discouraged.
 Internet must be turned off.

 If you use your laptop for anything other than taking notes, I reserve the right to take your laptop.